 Frugal Living Tip #13: Start A Side Hustle

 You save money and feel happier.

-The problem is frugality alone won’t help you reach financial success–at least not any time soon.
+The problem that is frugality alone won’t help you achieve reach financial success–at least not any time soon.
 Instead of slowly saving money to build wealth, grow your income with a side hustle.

-A side hustle gives you an opportunity to create your ideal job if you’re unhappy with your current one.
-Even if you’re happy, having an extra income will bring better financial security.
+A side hustle allows you gives you an opportunity to create your ideal job if you’re unhappy with your current one.
+Even if you’re happy, having an extra income will improve your bring better financial security.

 Be prepared to put in a lot of hard work because building a side hustle is the same as building a business.
-First, decide what type of side hustle you’d like to start.
-Then, follow people who are where you’d like to be.
+First, decide what type of side hustle you would like to start.
+Then, follow people who are already where you want you’d like to be.

-Most important, be patient because building a successful side hustle can sometimes take years.
+Most importantly, be patient because building a successful side hustle may sometimes take years.